 The Italian Piacentine pattern has Italo-Spanish suit symbols and slightly narrow, elongated cards.
 It was made in single-ended format until around the mid-20th century after which time double-ended versions are more usual.
+When this happens some features of the old cards are lost.
 The Ace of Coins used to bear the tax stamp, and shows a single-headed, crowned eagle (as opposed to the Neapolitan double-headed eagle).
 Cards of Spanish design occur in those parts of Italy formerly under Spanish influence (Neapolitan, Piacentine, Romagnole, Sardinian and Sicilian patterns) although the pintas or line-breaks in the outer frames have been lost.
 Early examples of the Piacentine pattern also have features related to French Aluette cards.